simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The best temple in the küren is dedicated to Maitreya.
 The huge statue of the coming Buddha was executed by Chinese craftsmen in Dolon-nor.
 The first temple to accommodate the statue was built in the lifetime of the Fifth Incarnation of the Bogdo Gegen, but it soon fell down and representatives were sent to the Tashi Lama in Tibet to inquire the reason of such a calamity.
 The Tashi Lama gave the explanation that the image of the future Buddha preferred a temple of Tibetan architecture, and it is said that he himself contributed a general plan for the new temple.

-The present temple was built in the lifetime of the Seventh Incarnation of Je-tsun tam-pa Hutukhtu.
+The present temple was built in the lifetime of the Seventh Incarnation of Je-tsün tam-pa Hutukhtu.
 It is a square wooden building with a dome in the middle of the roof, crowned with a ganjira, and the traditional banners or jyal-tsen on the corners.
 The colossal image of Maitreya, some fifty feet high, stands in the middle of the temple.
 Behind the figure at the northern wall stand five huge figures of attending bodhisattvas.
 The other walls are covered with glass cases containing brass images of the thousand Tathagatas.

 In front of the image of Maitreya stands an altar table with the usual offering lamps, the eight happy symbols, and large incense pots.
 In the middle of the altar is placed a framed representation of the Samsara^ ca\ra or the Wheel of Life.
 Massive wooden columns painted in bright colors support a gallery on which are placed shelves or kjin-ra, containing two complete sets of the Känjür and Tänjür.
 Outside the temple stand numerous prayer wheels, and pilgrims usually walk around the temple and put the wheels into motion.